SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/managed-availability.md

  **Monitor**

-The results of the measurements collected by probes flow into the second component, the Monitor.
+The results of the measurements collected by probes flow into the second component, the  *Monitor*  .
 The monitor contains all of the business logic used by the system on the data collected.
 Similar to a pattern recognition engine, the monitor looks for the various different patterns on all the collected measurements, and then it decides whether something is considered healthy.

 Monitors query the data to determine if action needs to be taken based on a predefined rule set.
 Depending on the rule or the nature of the issue, a monitor can either initiate a responder or escalate the issue to a human via an event log entry.
 In addition, monitors define how much time after a failure that a responder is executed, as well as the workflow of the recovery action.
 Monitors have various states.
 From a system state perspective, monitors have two states:

-- **Healthy** The monitor is operating properly and all collected metrics are within normal operating parameters.
+- **Healthy**: The monitor is operating properly and all collected metrics are within normal operating parameters.

-- **Unhealthy** The monitor isn't healthy and has either initiated recovery through a responder or notified an administrator through escalation.
+- **Unhealthy**: The monitor isn't healthy and has either initiated recovery through a responder or notified an administrator through escalation.

 From an administrative perspective, monitors have additional states that appear in the Exchange Management Shell:

-- **Degraded** When a monitor is in an unhealthy state from 0 through 60 seconds, it's considered Degraded.
+- **Degraded**: When a monitor is in an unhealthy state from 0 through 60 seconds, it's considered Degraded.
 If a monitor is unhealthy for more than 60 seconds, it is considered Unhealthy.

-- **Disabled** The monitor has been explicitly disabled by an administrator.
+- **Disabled**: The monitor has been explicitly disabled by an administrator.

-- **Unavailable** The Exchange Health service periodically queries each monitor for its state.
+- **Unavailable**: The Exchange Health service periodically queries each monitor for its state.
 If it doesn't get a response to the query, the monitor state becomes Unavailable.

-- **Repairing** An administrator sets the Repairing state to indicate to the system that corrective action is in process by a human, which allows the system and humans to differentiate between other failures that may occur at the same time corrective action is being taken (such as a database copy reseed operation).
+- **Repairing**: An administrator sets the Repairing state to indicate to the system that corrective action is in process by a human, which allows the system and humans to differentiate between other failures that may occur at the same time corrective action is being taken (such as a database copy reseed operation).

 Every monitor has a  _SampleMask_ property in its definition.
 As the monitor executes, it looks for events in the ProbeResult channel that have a  _ResultName_ that matches the monitor's  _SampleMask_.
 These events could be from recurrent probes, notifications, or checks.
 If the monitor's thresholds are achieved, it becomes Unhealthy.
 From the monitor's perspective, all three probe types are the same as they each log to the ProbeResult channel.